PanosK92/SpartanEngine/readme.md

 - Depth of field (controlled by the aperture of the camera)
 - Motion blur (controlled by the shutter speed of the camera)
 - Real-time shader editor
-- Custom mip chain generation (Higher texture fidelity using Lanczos3 scaling)
+- On the fly mip generation on the GPU, using a single dispatch.
 - Font rendering
 - Frustum culling
 - Physics (Rigid bodies, Constraints, Colliders)